 “Back in 2012 and through 2014, really, it was about stock symbols.
 We were exclusively focused on the continuous improvement of our sentiment analysis and the rigorous back-testing of this analysis,” said SMA.
 “One of the first evolutions of this analysis and testing is our pre-market Edge Reports: a valuable way for our customers and for us to verify that we have the proper data with the proper algorithms, and accurately reflect sentiment tilting.”

 From this foundation came Act Two: SMA’s Sentiment Engine.
-The Sentiment Engine is designed to handle non-purchasable elements like interest rates and brand names, bringing the same value to brand managers that financial professionals have enjoyed for the past 5+ years.
+The Sentiment Engine is designed to handle non-purchasable elements like interest rates and brand names, bringing the same value to brand managers that only financial professionals were able to enjoy until that point.